ivhak/cardiac-fibers/README.md

 we can refine it using the `--uniform-refinement` flag.
 Here we choose to do two levels of uniform refinement, which refines the original mesh from consisting of 770 vertices 2818 elements, to consisting of 34569 vertices and 180352 elements.
-With all the information we need, we can finally run the following command
+To output some information about how much time is spent each part, we can set the `--verbose` flag to 2 .With all the information we need, we can finally run the following command

 ```sh
 $ ./ldrb-gpu --mesh mesh/gmsh/lv_ellipsoid.msh \